 Jacobs suggests looking into money market accounts and mutual funds, as well as bonds and dividend-paying stocks.

 Finally, another option that might make sense is a fixed annuity.
 If you already have a large chunk of capital and are looking for something stable, a fixed annuity might provide better returns than a CD.
+These contracts, typically made with an insurance company, guarantee a certain amount of income for a set period.

-“The most important factors to consider are your risk tolerance and how potential returns compare among CDs, stocks, bonds, mutual funds, and other products that would provide you with a rate of return for your money,” Jacobs says.
+“The most important factors to consider are your risk tolerance and how potential returns compare among CDs, stocks, bonds, mutual funds and other products that would provide you with a rate of return for your money,” Jacobs says.

 As part of a portfolio that includes cash, CDs can provide stability and security.
-However, CDs are unlikely to provide you with the returns you need to build wealth for the future or live off the interest — unless you already have a large amount of money and ladder your CDs to avoid penalties.
+But, CDs are unlikely to provide you with the returns you need to build wealth for the future or live off the interest — unless you already have a large amount of money and ladder your CDs to avoid penalties.